Zshoham/Scobo-Engine/doc/Documentation.md

   event, triggered when the user browses for the index path, updates the text field as well as updating the configuration with the selected index path.
 * `public void onClickBrowseLog()` :
   event, triggered when the user browses for the log path, updates the text field as well as updating the configuration with the selected log path.
+* `public void onClickBrowseQuery()` :
+  event, triggered when the user browses for a query file, updates the text field as well as updating the configuration with the selected query file.
 * `public void onClickSaveOptions()` :
   event, triggered when the user clicks the save button, this saves the currently selected configuration to disk so it will be available in the next run of the application.
-* `public void onClickRun()` :
+* `public void onClickRunIndex()` :
-  event, triggered when the user clicks the run button , runs the parser/indexer and creates the inverted index files.
+  event, triggered when the user clicks the run index button , runs the parser/indexer and creates the inverted index files.
+* `public void onClickReset()` :
+  event, triggered when the user clicks the run query button, runs the query processor on the provided queries and produces a result file or a window with the results.
 * `public void onClickReset()` :
   event, triggered when the user clicks the reset button, clears the memory and disk of the dictionary and inverted file.
 * `public void onClickLoadDict()` :